EwanSC/BromansCoopey/analysis/analysis_dictionary.md

 ### all_servicemen.csv
 * This table combines data from multiple tables within the dataset to provide an overview of the servicemen recorded on monuments within the corpus.
-* This Table is created with this .sql code:
+* This table is created with this .sql code:

 ``` SQL
 SELECT DISTINCT